cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 All services and workflows deployed in the JASMIN cloud should be deployed in a reproducible way.
 That is that the VMs themselves should be considered "cattle" rather than "pets".
-There are a number of methods and technologies to do this which generally are considered Infrastructre-as-Code (IaC).
+There are a number of methods and technologies to do this which generally are considered Infrastructure-as-Code (IaC).
 These include: Ansible, Terraform, Docker, Cluster API, Kubernetes, and Helm.

 The Azimuth Portal is able to provision {{<link "platform-in-depth-k8s">}}Kubernetes Clusters{{</link>}}
-which can be used to make machine lifecycles and reproducbile deployments easier,
+which can be used to make machine lifecycles and reproducible deployments easier,
 including:

 - deployments can be deployed and Helm charts, meaning that a deployment is a single